Become a Research Assistant

 Please note that our application and interview cycle is early, with application deadlines in November for the Spring semester, in February for the Summer semester, and in September for the Fall semester.
 Please check this page for application openings.

-Our summer internship is conducted in collaboration with the Boston College Developmental Psychology program.
+The REU summer internship is conducted in collaboration with the Boston College Developmental Psychology program.
 We are one of four participating labs hosting the NSF Research Experience for Undergraduates summer internship*.
 When applying through REU, you are applying to work with one of the four amazing labs in the BC Developmental Psych program.

-“Summer interns will gain hands-on experience in all aspects of socio-cognitive developmental psychology research while also participating in professional development meetings and learning computer programming.
-This is an excellent program for students who want to learn more about research who may be interested in pursuing graduate school.”
+Position Description“Summer interns will gain hands-on experience in all aspects of socio-cognitive developmental psychology research while also participating in professional development meetings and learning computer programming.
+This is an excellent program for students who want to learn more about research, who may be interested in pursuing graduate school.”

 - HOURS: Full-time for 10 weeks starting in June and continuing through August.